-Jesuit High School is excited to announce the evolution of its one-to-one program, which will expand the iPad program that has served the school well during the last four years.
+Jesuit High School is expanding the iPad program that has served the school well during the last four years.
 When we adopted the iPad program, it was clear that this was best device for Jesuit at that time.
 As technological tools and platforms have developed since then, Jesuit has determined that a different approach to the one-to-one program will better serve the students and teachers.
 We will now take advantage of more recent developments and trends in educational technology that offer a variety of options to better serve the learning needs and preferences of our students.

 Jesuit will adopt a Bring Your Own Device (BYOD) program starting in the 2017-2018 school year.
 This means that families will be able to choose a device to bring to school from a list of recommended devices that meet minimum specifications.
 We chose this program for several reasons:

 The prevalence of web-based tools and non-device specific programs

 The desire for students to be able to produce original work